This is an article from our regular real estate columnist Rachelle

 I welcome the return of fundamentals in the rental and housing markets.
 We’re all safer as a result.

 About the Author: Rachelle specializes in renting property on behalf of landlords and is the blogger behind Landlord Rescue.
 She also works with investors to find good investments in Toronto and surrounding areas.
 Her passion is bringing multi res properties back from the brink and maximizing profitability.
-Check out some of her other real estate posts on MDJ-> If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Check out some of her other real estate posts on MDJIf you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).